rocket5imon/UserManuals/SimonDaykin.md

 For example, the manual covers information such as the nature of the system, how to collaborate easily and efficiently with it, and ultimately maximise the benefits of working with it.

-> Note, as with all documented systems, the user manual is purely the manufactures opinion of how things should be done
+> Note, as with all documented systems, the user manual is purely the manufacturer's opinion of how things should be done

 ## System Overview